devftkrshna/ETH-AVAX-PROOF-Intermediate-EVM-Course-Types-of-Functions-Project/README.md

 **Introduction**

-This Solidity contract implements a basic ERC20 token named `MyToken` using the OpenZeppelin Contracts library.
+This Solidity contract implements a basic ERC20 token named `myERC20Token` using the OpenZeppelin Contracts library.
 It provides essential functionalities for creating your own custom token on the Ethereum blockchain.

 **Description**